Quick Take

 The fairy wren is well known across Australia for its striking plumage, promiscuous mating behaviors, and clever foraging tricks.

-Most exhibit high degrees of sexual dimorphism, and males produce vivid colors during the breeding season, which they like to show off and gain popularity amongst females.
-Learn about these fascinating birds, including where they live, what they eat, and how they care for their young.
+Most exhibit high degrees of sexual dimorphism, and males produce vivid colors during the breeding season, which they display to attract females and gain popularity.

 Note: There are three spelling variations for the fairy-wren: fairywren, fairy-wren, and fairy-wren.
 All are correct and used interchangeably.
 For the sake of consistency, we will be using “fairy-wren” throughout the article.